Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 monitor configurations, instead only offering applying of a specific configuration.

-However, unlike the hyprland implementation, it is compositor independent and will work as long as the zwlr_output_manager_v1 protocol is implemented.
+However, unlike the Hyprland implementation, it is compositor independent and will work as long as the zwlr_output_manager_v1 protocol is implemented.

 In order to connect to a compositor using Wayland protocols, a wayland-client is